khamiltonuk/KristianKreativeKode/_posts/too-smart-for-your-own-good.md

 ![Roll safe actor Kayode Ewumi](/roll-safe.jpg)

-I said, "Do you want the return value a number or a string?"
+I asked, "Do you want the return value a number or a string?"

 He said, "no! but you shouldn't convert the type.
 Get the result using standard multiplication and addition."